thindil/steamsky/bin/doc/MODDING.md

   types of modules) the module can have.
 Default value is 1.
 * Optional attribute `speed`: For guns, how many times in one combat round this gun shoots.
 Default value is 4.
-Values below 0 means that the gun shoot shoot once in few rounds.
+Values below 0 means that the gun shoot once in few rounds.
 For example, -3 mean the gun shoot once per 3 rounds.
 * Optional attribute `reputation`: Minimal reputation in bases needed to buy that module from them.
 Default value is -100 (available in all bases).